When does the season begin?

 How do I register my child with the Richmond Strikers?

-During open registration periods, a child may be registered on the internet through the Striker website by entering www.richmondstrikers.com
+During open registration periods, a child may be registered through the Striker website by entering www.richmondstrikers.com

 You will find the Registration form which is to be completed on-line.